MBUMILA/Personal_Blog/README.md

-Project Title
+#Project Title
 Resturant personal blog

-Prerequisites
+#Prerequisites

 Install browser of your choice(<a href="https://itsfoss.com/install-chrome-ubuntu/">Download and install chromebrowser in ubuntu here</a>)
 Install text editor of your choice<a href="https://code.visualstudio.com/download">Dowload and install vscode in ubuntu here</a>

-Built With
+#Built With
 Html5
 Css

-Versioning
+#Versioning
 Version 1.0.0

-Authors
+#Authors
-Emmamnuel
+Njama

-License
+#License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+//This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
+#Acknowledgments
 Udacity.com.
 W3school.com
 https://developer.mozilla.org/en-US/docs/Web/CSS